teaching-on-testbeds/hello-fabric/index.md

 ### Exercise: reserve resources

+In this exercise, we will reserve resources on FABRIC: two hosts on two different network segments, connected by a router.

 Now that you have configured your Jupyter environment on FABRIC, you can load it from the configuration file at the beginning of each experiment!
 Check the output of the following cell, and make sure it reflects your configuration (e.g. correct bastion hostname, etc.).

 ``` python